 Is Drupal a good CMS for Education organizations?

-Education is an age-old industry that traditionally relies on the time-honored in-person classroom-style learning.
-With the advent of web technologies, the industry has been disrupted as courses can now be built and delivered on-line to a global virtual audience.
+Education is an age-old industry.
+Traditionally, it has relied on the time-honored, face-to-face, classroom learning experience.
+With the advent of Web technologies, the industry has been disrupted as courses can now be created and delivered online to a global virtual audience.

-According to UNESCO, approximately 1.3 billion or 82% of the world's enrolled students were out of school due to school closures at the peak of COVID-19 around April of 2020.
-With the world grappling with COVID-19, on-line classes were no longer merely a social experiment; in some places, they became the only game in town.
+According to UNESCO, at the peak of COVID-19 around April 2020, approximately 1.3 billion, or 82% of the world's enrolled students, were out of school due to school closures.
+As the world grappled with COVID-19, online education was no longer just a social experiment; in some places, it became the only game in town.

-The COVID pandemic provided the education industry with many valuable lessons learned:
+The COVID pandemic provided the education industry with many valuable lessons:

 2. Inclusivity